|

 }

-so it is a SpinnerModel
+Exercise: Implement AnyClass so it is a SpinnerModel that

 ranges over roman numerals from I to X. Setting an illlegal value should throw

-.
+IllegalArgumentException .
 The simplest approach may be to have

 an array of the ten valid values.
 Note that ChangeListener is any Object that

-has a method "void stateChanged(ChangeEvent e)
+has a method "void stateChanged(ChangeEvent e) ".
+This method must be called

-from setValue()
+from setValue() .

 Java tutorial: How to Use Spinners